Lecture SS 21 Wissenschaftliches Rechnen II

 Scientific Computing is an applied discipline which deals with methods, techniques, and algorithms that are necessary to obtain advanced insight into processes which stem from engineering tasks or natural sciences.

-The lecture focuses on two topics:
+The lecture focuses on two topics for function and data representation:

 Kernel-based methods for function approximation Nonlinear dimensionality reduction/manifold learning